 This post was written by Julie

 Throughout this adventure, I found myself switching sides several times.
 I have no real allegiance to any of the characters, as I like all of them to varying degrees, so this made it easy for me to jump around.
-In addition to the battle between the two divided groups of Avengers, (Captain America vs Ironman) there was also an interesting external plot that tied these two groups together.
+In addition to the battle between the two divided groups of Avengers (Captain America vs. Ironman), there was also an interesting external plot that tied these two groups together.
 I had no idea which way this journey was taking me.

 CAPTAIN AMERICA CIVIL WAR FUN FACTS

-• With the “Captain America: Civil War” story taking place all over the world, the production would find itself based in familiar territory, anchoring at Pinewood Atlanta Studios with various units shooting in Germany, Austria, Iceland, Puerto Rico, Indonesia, Brazil and the United Kingdom during the film’s production schedule.
+• With the “Captain America Civil War” story taking place all over the world, the production would find itself based in familiar territory, anchoring at Pinewood Atlanta Studios with various units shooting in Germany, Austria, Iceland, Puerto Rico, Indonesia, Brazil, and the United Kingdom during the film’s production schedule.

 • The film also features one of the most advanced automobiles in the world, which T’Challa/Black Panther drives.
 The filmmakers turned to Audi, who provided the production with their newest hi-tech concept car for the shoot.
-The stunning car has all the newest technology that Audi has but it has never been put into production.
+The stunning car has all the newest technology that Audi has, but it has never been put into production.
 Keep an eye out for it in the movie—you won’t see it anywhere else.

-• A new Super Hero is introduced to the Marvel Cinematic Universe in “Captain America: Civil War”—T’Challa, the Black Panther, played by Chadwick Boseman.
-The highly anticipated character comes in not agreeing with either side in the Civil War because he has his own agenda.
+• In Captain America Civil War, a new superhero is introduced to the Marvel Cinematic Universe: T’Challa, the Black Panther, played by Chadwick Boseman.
+The highly anticipated character does not agree with either side in the Civil War because he has his own agenda.
 Black Panther will feature in his own standalone film in 2018.

 • Brock Rumlow/Crossbones, played by Frank Grillo, has new jackhammer-type gauntlets that amplify the power of his punches.